soderlind/lorem-shortcode/readme.txt

 * Search for "lorem shortcode"
 * Click on install to install the lorem shortcode

+= Optional =

+Install the [Shortcode UI](https://wordpress.org/plugins/shortcode-ui/) plugin and activate it.

 == Frequently Asked Questions ==

+= Where's the Shortcode UI? =

+You need to install the [Shortcode UI](https://wordpress.org/plugins/shortcode-ui/) plugin.
+When the Shortcode UI plugin is installed and activated, in the visual editor, click `Add Media->Insert Post Element->Lorem Ipsum` to add the shortcode.

 = What are shortcodes? =